Author Guidelines

 - The article has never been published or is not being reviewed by other journals.

-- Articles are typed in Bahasa except for an Abstract, 1.0 spaced line and paragraph spacing, Times New Roman typeface using quarto paper (A4), and all illustrations, figures, and tables are placed within the text at the appropriate points rather than at the end.
+- Articles are typed in English except for an Abstract, 1.0 spaced line and paragraph spacing, Times New Roman typeface using quarto paper (A4), and all illustrations, figures, and tables are placed within the text at the appropriate points rather than at the end.

 - Articles are written up to 20 pages, including a bibliography, Figures and Tables.